-In the early 1980's I had a rare opportunity to visit and spend some time with Dr. Carl Sagan, the noted Astronomer and Physicist.
-At a picnic in the backyard of his home in Ithaca, New York, I sat spellbound as he talked about our three dimensional world, the existence of a 4th dimension (space) and his theory about the 5th dimension...one of time...and his thoughts on how humans perceive, and relate to 'time'.
+In 1980 I had a rare and treasured opportunity to spend some time with Dr. Carl Sagan, the noted Astronomer and Physicist.
+At a summer picnic in the backyard of his home in Ithaca, New York, I sat spellbound as he talked about our three dimensional world, the existence of a 4th dimension (space) and his theory about a 5th dimension...one of time...and his thoughts on how humans perceive, and relate to 'time'.

-Dr. Sagan's mind worked in wondrous ways....but he could transform complicated science into everyday terms.
-He told me...'If you want to be picky about it, when you look at an analog watch it only tells you what time it 'was' when you looked at the hands of the clock...not what time it 'is', because by the time your brain recognizes the time the watch shows, real time has already moved on.
-The bottom line, he said, is if you didn't do something with that moment, it's gone...you'll never get another chance.'
+Dr. Carl's mind worked in wondrous ways....but he could transform complicated science into everyday terms.
+He told me...'If you want to be picky about it, when you look at an analog watch it only tells you what time it 'was' when you looked at the hands of the clock...not what time it 'is', because by the time your brain recognizes the time the watch is showing, real time has already moved on.

+He said...'the bottom line is if you didn't do something with that moment, it's gone...you'll never get another chance.'
 Now that's pretty profound and very down-to-earth, especially coming from a physicist!
-Whether it's time measured by a 21st century atomic clock, a cheap wristwatch, or perhaps by an ancient device known as the sandglass (you probably call it an' hourglass') the result is the same....time waits for no one!
+Whether it's time measured by a 21st century atomic clock, a cheap wristwatch, or perhaps by an ancient device known as a sandglass (you probably call it an 'hourglass') the result is the same....time waits for no one!

-My research found that the sandglass was invented and first used in Alexandria, Egypt, sometime around 248 AD, where they were often carried around just as people wear a watch today.
+In my research I discovered that the sandglass was invented and first used in Alexandria, Egypt, sometime around 150 BC (give or take a year or two).
+Back then they were much larger than this one, and were actually carried around by a designated member of the household staff...the 'time keeper', if you will.
 Written records from the 14th century mention the sandglass, and it appears in a list of ships supplies.
-One of the earliest surviving records is a sales receipt, written on animal skin and dated 1345, for the purchase of an hourglass by Thomas Stetsham, clerk of the English ship La George.
+One of the earliest surviving records is a sales receipt, written on animal skin and dated 1345, for the purchase of an hourglass by Thomas Stetsham, clerk of the English Navy ship La George Beauchamp.
 It's really a quite simple machine, but I want to take a closer look.
-My nugget tonight is based upon the virtues I see as moral lessons that can be learned from the Masonic emblem that is all about 'time'...the hourglass.
+There's more to this than meets the eye.
+My nugget is based upon the virtues I see as moral lessons that can be learned from the Masonic emblem that is all about 'time'...the hourglass.
 Our ritual notes that...

 The Hourglass is an emblem of human life.
 There's our first metaphor - the hourglass.
 It represents our life, our very being.
 It stands upright ready to track and time our actions through life.
 Its upper portion represents our head where we store vast amounts of information that we learn about life in general and our Gentle Craft.
-The lower vessel represents our body and feet where, in our hearts, we should be ready to deliver this vast wealth of information we have gathered by walking through life sharing with our brethren what we have learned.
+The lower vessel represents our body and feet.
+As we walk through life we should be ready to share this vast wealth of information we have gathered with our brethren along the way.